Published by Laurel Leaf on October 11, 2005

 I’m Kate Bjorkman.
 I don’t like romance novels.
 They’re full of three-paragraph kisses describing people’s tongues and spittle.
 But what do you do if you’ve lived a real romance with a great-looking guy (Richard) and he loves you as much as you love him?
 I know what I did.
 I wrote this romance novel about myself, using the Romance Writer’s Phrase Book.
 I also used stuff my English teacher taught me about writing.
 He said a story must have conflict.
 No problem there.
 My life was one big conflict last Christmas.
 I didn’t make anything up.
 This is the honest truth and I want truth even in romance.
 I’m betting you’ll want the same.

-This was probably the best possible book to begin my Christmas event with.
-It was absolutely adorable, and everything I look for in a cozy Christmas read.
+This book review was originally posted here on 12/3/12, but the book is absolutely adorable and so underrated that I had to share my review again!
+It’s everything I look for in a cozy Christmas read.
 As always, my main points are bolded. :)

 1. Kate Bjorkman, aka Boo, is the author and narrator of this book, and she is hilarious.
 We’ve got a story within a story, as we read both about Kate’s experiences as well as her writing process.
 Kate’s a bit of an ugly duckling, with coke bottle glasses and boots with fruit on them and stubbly legs.
 Plus, she’s 6 feet tall and not the smoothest talker out there.
 It’s Christmastime, and her brother, sister-in-law, her brother’s best friend, and a girl named Fleur all come home from college to celebrate with the positively perfect Bjorkman family.
 Of course, she has had a crush on her brother’s best friend, Richard, and spends the bulk of the book hopelessly pining after him.
 Her inner dialogue and her antics had me giggling with delight.